-For some there’s no need to remove them if they grow in fine and have no impact on other teeth.
-That said, the fact that they’re in the back of your mouth can make them hard to clean, and this can lead to issues like cavities.
+For some, removing them is unnecessary if they grow fine and have no impact on other teeth.
+That said, the fact that they’re in the back of your mouth can make them hard to clean, leading to issues like cavities.
 At some point, it may be in your best interest to have them removed.

-Whether you go under general anesthesia for this process or the extractions are simple enough that your wisdom teeth can be pulled like normal teeth with little more than Novocain, you’re going to experience some down time following the procedure.
-It generally takes at least two weeks for your mouth to fully heal, and for the first 2-4 days following extraction, you’re going to have some swelling.
+Whether you go under general anesthesia for this process or the extractions are simple enough that your wisdom teeth can be pulled like normal teeth with little more than Novocain, you will experience some downtime following the procedure.
+It generally takes at least two weeks for your mouth to fully heal, and you’ll have some swelling for the first 2-4 days following the extraction.

-How can you reduce swelling and speed the healing process after wisdom tooth removal?
-There are several steps you can take to facilitate recovery and keep pain and swelling to a minimum.
+How can you reduce swelling and speed the healing process after tooth removal?
+You can take several steps to facilitate recovery and keep pain and swelling to a minimum.

-This is very important – you need to plan for at least a couple of days to rest following wisdom tooth extraction.
-It’s best to avoid any strenuous activity to give yourself adequate time to heal.
-First and foremost, you need to make sure the bleeding subsides and blood clots form so the sockets can start to heal.
+This is very important – you must plan to rest for at least a few days following wisdom tooth extraction.
+It’s best to avoid strenuous activity and give yourself adequate time to heal.
+First and foremost, you need to make sure the bleeding subsides, and blood clots form so the sockets can start to heal.

-If you’re up and at ‘em the same day or the day after, you could reopen wounds and increase bleeding, healing time, and risk infection.
-Spending a couple of days on the couch, packing your mouth with gauze and taking other precautions is the best way to ensure proper healing and minimize swelling and potential discomfort.
+If you’re up and at them the same day or the day after, you could reopen wounds and increase bleeding, healing time, and risk of infection.
+Spending a couple of days on the couch, packing your mouth with gauze, and taking other precautions is the best way to ensure proper healing and minimize swelling and potential discomfort.

-Often, you can take them simultaneously or trade off to maximize benefits.
-Some patients find that they don’t need painkillers at all, that ibuprofen does the trick.
-You’ll just want to make sure you start taking it before the anesthesia completely wears off and continue taking it at regular intervals thereafter.
+Often, you can take them simultaneously or trade them off to maximize benefits.
+Some patients don’t need painkillers, and ibuprofen does the trick.
+You’ll want to ensure you start taking it before the anesthesia completely wears off and continue taking it at regular intervals after that.
 In other words, get ahead of the pain if you want to control it.

-Swelling is a normal bodily response to trauma, such as tooth removal, but you can help to control it in a variety of ways.
-One of the best options is using ice packs, which will not only address the swelling, but also help to numb the area if you’re experiencing some pain.
+Swelling is a normal bodily response to trauma, such as tooth removal, but you can help control it in various ways.
+One of the best options is using ice packs, which will not only address the swelling but also help to numb the area if you’re experiencing some pain.

 You never want to put ice directly on your skin, so wrap your ice pack in a thin towel.
-You can apply it for about 20 minutes at a time if it’s comfortable, and then remove it for about 20 minutes before reapplying.
+You can apply it for about 20 minutes if it’s comfortable and then remove it for about 20 minutes before reapplying.
 This could help immensely during the first couple of days after surgery.

-The last thing you want to do is stab your healing sockets with something hard or sticky, so it’s best to eat only soft foods in the days following removal of wisdom teeth.
+The last thing you want to do is stab your healing sockets with something hard or sticky, so eating only soft foods in the days following the removal of wisdom teeth is best.
 Cold, soft foods like ice cream, Jell-O, pudding, and yogurt can be especially soothing during the first couple of days, after which you can start adding mashed potatoes, pasta, eggs, and other soft foods that are more filling and nourishing.

-You might think sipping milkshakes is a good idea, but you need to avoid using straws for at least a few days.
-The suction of using a straw could actually damage blood clots in the sockets, cause them to come loose, and set off bleeding again.
+Sipping milkshakes might be a good idea, but you must avoid using straws for at least a few days.
+Using a straw’s suction could damage blood clots in the sockets, causing them to come loose and set off bleeding again.